 Amboseli National Park lies 240 km (150 miles) from Nairobi.
 Travel along the Nairobi/ Arusha road via Namanga and enter the park through the Meshanani Gate.
 An alternate route is to travel the Mombasa route - this means you will enter Amboseli through the Tsavo West National Park by the Kimana Gate.

-The ExperienceThe Park is mostly arid, but has several permanent springs which feed three swamps which provide life giving water for the animals.
+Amboseli National Park is mostly arid, but has several permanent springs which feed three swamps which provide life-giving water for the animals.
 Most of the large mammals such as Elephants, Buffalo and Hippo are found around the swamps.

 The swamps are surrounded by open savannah plains.
 Amboseli is known for its easy game viewing due to the open nature of its landscape, making for great photographic opportunities.

-In the park you can enjoy self-drive or guided game drives.
+In Amboseli National Park you can enjoy self-drive or guided game drives.
 Private conservancies on the edge of the park offer walk safaris, horseback safaris and hot air ballooning.

 Tortilis Camp - Tortilis is named after the flat topped thorn trees that occur in the region.
 This luxury camp offers you accommodation in spacious en-suite tented rooms under thatch.
 The lodge is constructed out of natural materials and overlooks a waterhole that attracts lots of wildlife.
 Explore the concession and Amboseli on game drives and bush walks.